ros2/ros2_documentation/source/Tutorials/Quality-of-Service.rst

 Background
 ----------

-Please read the documentationg page `about QoS settings <../Concepts/About-Quality-of-Service-Settings>` for background information on available support in ROS 2.
+Please read the documentation page `about QoS settings <../Concepts/About-Quality-of-Service-Settings>` for background information on available support in ROS 2.

 In this demo, we will spawn a node that publishes a camera image and another that subscribes to the image and shows it on the screen.
 We will then simulate a lossy network connection between them and show how different quality of service settings handle the bad link.